taublast/taublast.github.io/_posts/2026-08-14-RecycledCells2.md

 ## Let the list limit itself

-A DrawnUI list can now keep a small *window* of items near the screen and slide that window over your data.
+A DrawnUI received an enhancement, the recycled views adapter along with the stack keep a small *window* of items near the screen and slide that window over your data.
 Items far from the screen get no cells, no measuring, no memory.

-You do not even switch it on.
-When your list grows past `WindowSourceThreshold` items (**300 by default**), the window turns on by itself.
-If you want it on from the first item, set one flag:
+You do not need to do anything, when your list grows past `WindowSourceThreshold` items (**300 by default**), the window turns on by itself.
+In case you want it on from the first item, set one flag:

 ```csharp
 new ChatMessagesStack